Kapalabhati: Skull-Shining Breath for Energy & Clarity

 - Follow with calming pranayama (Nadi Shodhana or Bhramari, 5 minutes)

-This sequence — energise, balance, settle — creates an ideal progression from dynamic to still.
+The sequence energises, balances, settles.
+An ideal progression from dynamic to still.

 Before Meditation

-If your meditation practice is plagued by drowsiness or mental dullness, 2-3 rounds of Kapalabhati beforehand can dramatically improve alertness and focus.
+If your meditation is plagued by drowsiness or mental dullness, 2 to 3 rounds of Kapalabhati beforehand can dramatically improve alertness and focus.

 Seasonal Practice